Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 }
 ```
 ### `/etc/resolv.conf`  (IPv4/IPv6)
-This file configures the *router's* resolving behavior.
+This file configures the resolving behavior of *the router itself.*
 ```conf
 # /etc/resolv.conf
 nameserver 127.0.0.1